warpstreamlabs/bento/website/docs/configuration/batching.md

 ## Compatibility

-Benthos is able to read and write over protocols that support multiple part messages, and all payloads travelling through Benthos are represented as a multiple part message.
-Therefore, all components within Benthos are able to work with multiple parts in a message as standard.
+Bento is able to read and write over protocols that support multiple part messages, and all payloads travelling through Bento are represented as a multiple part message.
+Therefore, all components within Bento are able to work with multiple parts in a message as standard.

 When messages reach an output that _doesn't_ support multiple parts the message is broken down into an individual message per part, and then one of two behaviours happen depending on the output.
 If the output supports batch sending messages then the collection of messages are sent as a single batch.
-Otherwise, Benthos falls back to sending the messages sequentially in multiple, individual requests.
+Otherwise, Bento falls back to sending the messages sequentially in multiple, individual requests.

-This behaviour means that not only can multiple part message protocols be easily matched with single part protocols, but also the concept of multiple part messages and message batches are interchangeable within Benthos.
+This behaviour means that not only can multiple part message protocols be easily matched with single part protocols, but also the concept of multiple part messages and message batches are interchangeable within Bento.

 ### Shrinking Batches